britram/rains-prototype/draft-trammell-rains-protocol.md

 The content of an answer depends on whether there is a newer version of the assertion that is already valid.
 If the hashed assertion is still the most recent one, a 200 notification message is returned.
-In case there is an assertion for the same name, type and object value with a longer valid signature it is returned.
+In case there is an assertion for the same name, type and object value with a higher validUntil value, the one with the highest value is returned.
 Otherwise a shard, zone or 210 notification is returned.
 A shard or zone is preferred over the notification answer.

 An update query is taken to have an inconclusive answer when no answer returns to the querier before the update query's Valid-Until time.